← Back to Research

 The tail (5-10%) is multiple bear cases compounding at once.
 An incident with political fallout during the NHTSA investigations, Ojai supply-chain disruption, and federal legislation that imposes new operational restrictions on robotaxi operators.
 Waymo's growth reverses for the first time.
 The $126 billion valuation is least equipped to survive this scenario, and it is the scenario the current narrative most underprices.

 It's clear that Waymo's prospects are not a technology question.
 Waymo has driven 200 million miles with no safety driver and provided more than 20 million paid rides.
 That settles the technology question.
 The open questions are industrial.
 Can the Ojai pipeline scale fast enough?
-Can Waymo's software teams fix flooding behavior while validating ODDs in six new cities?
+Can Waymo's software teams fix the behaviors behind three recalls while validating ODDs in six new cities?
 Can the political environment stay permissive while incidents accumulate?
 Can the China supply chain survive long enough for the Hyundai backup to take over?
 Conventional Waymo coverage treats it as a technology story and undercounts these.
 The unit economics at scale are compelling.
 The gauntlet between today and at scale is longer and bumpier than the $126 billion valuation implies.